brontosaurusrex/brontosaurusrex.github.io/_posts/2018-06-16-satya-nadella-quotes.md

 > If you are going to have a risk-taking culture, you can't really look at every failure as a failure, you've got to be able to look at the failure as a learning opportunity.

+10+ Reasons Why You Should Always Wear A Helmet?

 > This is a software-powered world.